kallaway/100-days-of-code/r1-html-log.md

 **R1D13, R1D14, R1D15 - December 19th, 20th, 21st, 2018**
 I have poked around a lot learning css tricks and best practices, I also updated my Registration Form, made it look a lot cooler IMO and I also implemented a bunch of cool looking tricks and learned about the importance of labels to make forms accessible, check it out on my portfolio: https://mr2much.github.io/webdev/

+**R1D16, R1D17 - December 22nd, 23rd, 2018**
+I have been having fun learning different tricks and stuff you can do in CSS for the past couple of days.
+I improved my form and I think that it looks pretty good, anyone willing to give me feedback? check it out: https://mr2much.github.io/webdev/onlineform/html/index